mythril-forge/vanilla-spells/spells/cantrips/fire-bolt.md

 ## Description
 You hurl a mote of fire at a creature or object within range.
-Make a Ranged Spell Attack against the target.
+Make a ranged spell attack against the target.
 On a hit, the target takes `1d10` fire damage.
 A flammable object hit by this spell ignites if it isn't being worn or carried.